Updating Yandex StoreDoc cluster settings

 -

-In the Yandex StoreDoc cluster description, change the
+In the Yandex StoreDoc cluster description, update the value of the

-resource_preset_idparameter value forresources_mongod,resources_mongoinfra,resources_mongos, orresources_mongocfg.
+resource_preset_idargument forresources_mongod,resources_mongoinfra,resources_mongos, andresources_mongocfgresources.
 The resource type depends on the sharding type.Here is an example:

 resource "yandex_mdb_mongodb_cluster" "<cluster_name>" { ... resources_mongod { resource_preset_id = "<host_class>" ... } } -